dhowe/ritwit-example/README.md

 $ node index.js
 ```

-5. Check your twitter-bot's page for your tweet
+5. Verify that your tweets appear on your bot's Twitter page